morrisEA/proj_tm2/solution.md

 ## Solution

-Software includes a backend reporting tool for government and commercial entities to securely manage weapon inventories by focusing on user authentication and access control.
-The software suite integrates with RFID sensor technologies to track firearm access, managing user data to enhance accountability, compliance, and security in weapon management.
+Fire Watch is aimed to develop an automated system designed using RFID technology and secure authentication to modernize firearm inventory and issuance in
+DoD armories.

+This solution will enhance efficiency and minimize human error and security risks by providing event logging, documentation, and
+Inventory management.